23critters/KioskScroll/README.md

 Version 1.0 RC2

-	* added method fadeComplete
+	* added method fadeComplete.
+Overload this function in order to execute something when animation has been completed
 	* tightened up some loose ends
-	* width and height is defaulted to 200 pixels
+	* width and height is again defaulted to 200 pixels

 Version 1.0 RC1